 If you grew up in a Portuguese household, you would understand what I am going to attempt to explain.
 A week doesn’t go by without some type of carne picada or chopped meat being served.
 It is a true Portuguese staple in every busy household.
 I am often amazed that this type of meat is not more common in American homes.
 Carne picada is a true life saver for moms looking for a nutritious dinner on the table without all the fuss and clean-up.
 Something I can totally relate to during football season and beyond.

-The question I am most often asked when I share carne picada recipes is – how do I slice my meat so thin?
+The question I am most often asked when I share recipes with carne picada is – how do I slice my meat so thin?
 Here’s the thing, you don’t actually slice your meat.
 You ask the butcher at your local grocer grind it for you or if you have your own meat grinder, you can do it yourself.
 Carne picada isn’t your typical ground meat.
 It’s more like ribbons of beef.
 I have been known to make nice with my local butcher and tell him to run boneless sirloin through the grinder using a larger hole plate.

 Believe it or not, I do have an old fashioned meat grinder at home and sometimes I do it myself.
 Especially when a larger quantity of quality beef is on sale.
 I cube the beef, put it through the grinder and freeze portions for later use.
 Trust me when I tell you, it does not last very long around here.
 Because we love carne picada!
 While many may think carne picada is a cheap cut of meat, that is not the case.
 Choose your favorite boneless cut.
 My favorites are quality flank steak or boneless sirloin.
 Of course, I love both Portuguese and Asian recipes made with carne picada.

 - 2 tablespoons vegetable oil

-- 1 pound flank or sirloin steak, chopped into carne picada
+- 1 pound flank or sirloin steak chopped into carne picada

 - 1 tablespoon soy sauce